Larry Langford: Political career

 Langford, a Democrat, was elected to the county commission in 2002.
 His colleagues on the five-member commission elected Langford as commission president, the first African-American to hold the office.

 He also served as mayor of Fairfield, Alabama, and served one term on the Birmingham City Council.

-Langford raised money and generated public interest and support for Visionland Theme Park (now known as Alabama Splash Adventure), located near Bessemer.
+Langford raised money and generated public interest and support for Visionland Theme Park (now known as Alabama Splash Adventure), located in Bessemer.
 The park was built largely by bond issues backed by a consortium of municipalities in the western part of the county, as well as the city of Birmingham and the county government.
 The park later declared bankruptcy, and was sold to Southland Entertainment Group for just over $5 million at auction.

 As Fairfield mayor, Langford spoke publicly many times about his plans to run for higher office, particularly Governor of Alabama.
 After the bankruptcy of Visionland, Langford's political fortunes seemed to wane, and his talk of higher office diminished.
 After losing the county commission presidency, Langford announced on June 5, 2007, that he would run for mayor of Alabama's largest city.

 Langford stunned many when he emerged as a top contender in a field of 10 candidates that included incumbent mayor Bernard Kincaid.
 Preliminary results credited him with 26,277 of 52,111 votes cast in the election, meaning that he avoided a runoff with challenger Patrick Cooper by 170 votes.
 Cooper then challenged the election in court, saying that Langford was still a resident of Fairfield and did not legally reside within Birmingham's city limits.
 Cooper later withdrew his case after a judge declared Langford's downtown loft a legal residence.

 While in office Langford was a member of the Mayors Against Illegal Guns Coalition, an anti-gun group with a stated goal of "making the public safer by getting illegal guns off the streets and that at the time was co-chaired by Boston Mayor Thomas Menino and New York City Mayor Michael Bloomberg.

 Langford was long a proponent of a domed stadium for the city, intended to replace the aging Legion Field as a venue for football on the collegiate and professional levels.
 He previously promoted a tax hike to pay for the dome, which was soundly rejected by voters a decade earlier under then-Mayor Richard Arrington, although later analysis of votes showed an overwhelming support for the dome inside city limits.
 After taking office as Birmingham mayor, Langford vowed that a domed stadium would be built in the city no matter what.